 Continued improvements were made to electric cars in 1966.
 Ford showed off a lab model of a sodium-sulfur battery that was 15 times lighter than the average battery.

-To read more about a specific year, click on the plus sign next to the corresponding year below.
+To read more about a specific year, keep reading below.

 Cars in 1960